How do grass trimmers work?

 Trimmers don't use a blade.
 Instead, they spin a nylon line at an incredibly fast speed.
 This makes it strong enough to cut through grass and plants, but allows you to use it against driveways, fences, sheds and more without fear of damage.

-Electric, cordless or petrol
+Electric, cordless or petrol?

 When the line starts becoming short, a bump feed system allows you to simply tap the head on the ground to release more line.
-This means you can continue uninterrupted, but care is needed to prevent damage when you 'bump'.

 The essential specs

 Check out some other things you should consider before making your choice.

 Electric motor power is measured in watts, cordless battery power in volts and petrol motors in CCs.
 The more powerful the motor, the more trimming power.
 So if you have a larger lawn, with difficult areas, more power is best.